-Franklin University's Annual Report is the result of the efforts of many people on campus.
+Franklin University's Annual Security Report is the result of the efforts of many people on campus.
 Each year the offices and individuals listed above provide information for inclusion in the annual report.
 No formal police report is required for a crime to be included in the statistics.
 Every effort is taken to ensure that all persons required to report do so, and that statistics are as accurate and complete as possible.
-Information included in the annual report is reviewed for accuracy, completeness and readability.
+Information included in the Annual Security Report is reviewed for accuracy, completeness and readability.

-Any questions or concerns regarding any of the statistics and information in this report, please contact the Director of Safety & Security Services at 614-947-6913.
+Any questions or concerns regarding any of the statistics and information in this report, please contact the Assistant Director of Safety and Security Services at 614-947-6920.